MattStypa/blego/README.md

 This will start a web server from the `dist` directory.
 Visit [http://localhost:3000](http://localhost:3000) to see your generated project.

 ## File system
-Standard Blego project comes preconfigured with the following files and directories.
+Standard Blego project is preconfigured with the following files and directories.

-`data`: Contains data files parsed by Blego.
+`data`: Contains data files parsed into Stores.

 `globals`: Contains data files available globally.